 How UserLock makes 2FA easier and more secure for your VPN sessions

-One of the main criticisms about 2FA is the fact that it is complex and that it forces users to take additional measures – something that users don’t like.
+One of the main criticisms about 2FA is that it's complex to manage and slows down users.
 But it doesn’t have to be that way.

-UserLock presents a 2FA solution that is both secure and easy to use.
-UserLock integrates seamlessly with Active Directory to facilitate the implementation of multi-factor authentication across your organization, and across connection types, including easy, secure MFA for VPN connections using RADIUS Challenge or RRAS.
-Learn how to apply 2FA for VPN.
+UserLock's 2FA solution is both secure and easy to use.
+Since UserLock is designed for Active Directory (AD), integration is seamless.
+This makes it really simple to apply 2FA, also known as multi-factor authentication, across your organization and across connection types, including MFA for VPN connections using RADIUS Challenge or RRAS.

-If you need to apply 2FA on a Windows VPN connection, UserLock also offers a tool, UserLock Connect, to subscribers to allow better user experience for authenticating to VPN sessions with MFA.
+If you need to apply 2FA on a Windows VPN connection, UserLock also offers a tool to subscribers called UserLock Connect, which allows users to connect to Windows VPN and complete 2FA in one intuitive interface.

-UserLock supports MFA via authentication applications that include Google Authenticator, Microsoft Authenticator and LastPass Authenticator, or programmable hardware tokens such as YubiKey and Token2.
+UserLock also supports 2FA via push notifications, authenticator applications, or programmable hardware tokens such as YubiKey and Token2.